LinkedSoftwareDependencies/Article-Reproducability/content/proofofconcept.md

 {:#proof-of-concept}

-To demonstrate the merits of a semantic Dependency Injection framework for JavaScript, we present a proof of concept using the Node Package Manager (npm) library.
+To demonstrate the merits of a semantic Dependency Injection framework for JavaScript, we present a proof of concept using the Node Package Manager (NPM) library.
 NPM is a large collection of modules with over 480,000 JavaScript libraries, all with their own features and requirements.
 Such package contains the description of the project together with all its versions.